UCLH-DHCT/emap/core/README.md

 ## Running tests

-Emap-Core and the other repositories come with unit tests in `<repo-name>/src/test/java`.
+Emap-Core and the other repositories include unit tests in `<repo-name>/src/test/java`.
 Run all the tests by

 1. <details>
     <summary>Creating a configuration</summary>